UCSD-E4E/qualcomm-docker-sycl/README.md

 > Note: KGSL container uses AdaptiveC++ and targets Freedreno Turnip in Vulkan due to SPIR-V ingestion issues with the Adreno OpenCL driver, requires working Vulkan natively on device

-`mainline` image uses ubuntu 24.04 as base image instead
+`generic` image uses ubuntu 24.04 as base image instead